 11 days after the quake, a few more survivors are pulled from the rubble in Turkey

 KAHRAMANMARAS, Turkey — Rescuers have pulled more survivors from the debris of the Feb.
-6 earthquake that devastated parts of Turkey and Syria even as the window for finding people alive is closing fast.
+6 earthquake that devastated parts of Turkey and Syria even as the window for finding people alive shrank.

 Here's a look at the key developments Friday from the aftermath of the earthquake.

-The Turkish disaster management agency has updated the death toll from the powerful earthquake in Turkey to 38,044, raising the overall number of fatalities in both Turkey and Syria to 41,732.
+Turkish Interior Minister Suleyman Soylu updated the death toll in Turkey to 39,672, bringing the overall number of earthquake fatalities in both Turkey and Syria to 43,360.

-The death toll is certain to increase further as search teams retrieve more bodies amid the devastation.
+The figure is certain to increase further as search teams retrieve more bodies amid the devastation.

 The powerful magnitude 7.8 earthquake was the deadliest disaster in Turkey's modern history.